Skip to content

 With Bridgr

-Add a layer
+Add the evidence layer

 Bridgr and wecantrack on opposite ends of the same pipe Advertiser site Publisher tools in out Bridgr clean data in Your network credits the sale wecantrack reads data out Same pipe, opposite ends — better data in means better data out